 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Guarantee or provided any Security or Guarantee or makeinvestment covered under Section 186 of the Companies Act 2013 during the year.
+The Company did not give any loan or provided any Security or Guarantee or makeinvestment covered under Section 186 of the Companies Act 2013 during the year.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTY

-Since the company does not meet any of the criteria / thereshold limit as specifiedunder Section 188(1) read with Rule 15 ofCompanies (Meeting of Board and its Power) Rules 2014 the reporting requirementsthereunder are not applicable.
+Since the Company remains outside the purview of Section 188(1) read with Rule 15 ofCompanies (Meeting of Board and its Power) Rules 2014 the reporting requirementsthereunder are not applicable.

 MATERIAL CHANGES AND COMMITMENTS

-There are no material changes and commitments in the business operations of the companysince the close of the financial year as on 31st March 2017 to the date of thisreport.
+There was no change in the nature of business of the Company during the year.
+There areno material changes and commitments in the business operations of the Company since theclose of the financial year as on 31st March 2022 to the date of this Report.

 CONSERVATION OF ENERGY